Trxy/TRX/README.md

 pod "TRX"
 ```
 Don't forget to add use_frameworks! to the Podfile.
-Requires CocoaPods 0.36.x or greater.
+Requires CocoaPods 0.36.x or higher.
 If you need more help use [CocoaPods Guides](https://guides.cocoapods.org/using/getting-started.html#getting-started).

 ### Carthage